Quick Take

 Different Types

-Several names can be used to refer to swai fish, such as tra, striped Pangasius, Vietnamese catfish, striped catfish, iridescent shark, sutchi, and basa.
-There are only one sole species of this kind.
+Several names can be used to refer to swai fish, such as tra, striped Pangasius, Vietnamese catfish, striped catfish, iridescent shark, and sutchi.

 Appearance

 Iridescent sharks are Asian catfish with silver scales, beige skin, and small whiskers.
-Like other shark catfish, pangasius has a small dorsal fin on the top of their bodies.
+Like other shark catfish, pangasius has a small dorsal fin on the top of its body.
 The edges of a pangasius’ fins glow faintly underwater, making them a popular choice for aquariums.

-Young iridescent sharks can grow to be anywhere from 1 to 4 feet long and typically weigh between 50 to 100 pounds.
-The largest ever recorded swai fish weigh 44 kilograms or about 97 pounds.
+Adult iridescent sharks can grow to be 1 to 4 feet long and may weigh up to 97 pounds, though most individuals are smaller.
+The largest ever recorded swai fish weighed 44 kilograms or about 97 pounds.

 The growth of pangasius can be stunted by diet or a confined space, which is why iridescent sharks that live in aquariums are usually so much smaller than their wild or commercially-grown counterparts.